It always snowed at Christmas, and it was one thing Fiona detested.

-Witnessing the arrival of the angels every Christmas Eve had helped keep the magic, but last year the angels seemed different; different from how they had always appeared.
-Last year, the first Christmas Fiona hadn’t believed in the magic of Christmas, the angels had refused to show their faces to her.
+Witnessing the arrival of the angels every Christmas Eve had helped keep the magic alive.
+But last year the angels seemed different; different to how they had always appeared to Fiona.
+Last year, the first Christmas Fiona hadn’t believed in the magic, the angels had refused to show their faces to her.

-On the stroke of midnight, as her daughters and husband all slept, Fiona made her way out into the garden where she watched the warm globs of light around the angels appear as they made their way to the only part of the garden where untrodden snow lay.
-It hadn’t snowed for two days, yet the footprints she and others had made in this part of the garden were no longer visible.
-Another piece of magic Fiona had to get rid of.
+It wasn’t long before the warm globes of light appeared.
+The angels had come back and made their way to the only part of the garden where virgin snow lay.
+It hadn’t snowed for two days, yet the footprints Fiona had made in that part of the garden were no longer visible.

-‘You’re not real!
+“You’re not real!
 Why don’t you show me your faces anymore?
-There’s no such thing as the magic of Christmas,” she shouted, as the angels touched the undisturbed snow and started to melt into it.
-As the winter air chilled Fiona’s bones, the last angel turned around and beckoned Fiona towards it.
+There’s no such thing as the magic of Christmas,” she shrieked, as all but one of the angels touched the undisturbed snow and melted into it.
+As the winter air chilled Fiona’s bones, the last angel turned around and beckoned her towards it.

-For what seemed like a long time, Fiona stood frozen to the spot, before she turned around and looked back at the house.
+A noise from behind her forced her to turn around and look back at the house.
 Now, before her, the whole garden was full of untrodden, virgin, snow, yet it had not snowed.

-As she took her first step towards the house, Fiona was stopped by a hand that grabbed her ankle from under the snow.
-As Fiona’s screams went unnoticed, the warm hand pulled her into a world of non-believers.
+As she made the first hesitant steps towards the house, Fiona’s journey abruptly stopped.
+From underneath the snow, a hand appeared and grabbed her ankle.
+Her screams went unheard as the warm hand pulled her into the world of non-believers.

-The last view Fiona had, of the magical world she once lived, was that of a stout figure, dressed in red, with a long white beard, standing on the roof of her house.
+Fiona’s last sight of the magical world she had once believed in was that of a stout figure, dressed in red with a long white beard, standing on the roof of the house.

-“Ho ho ho, Merry Christmas,” laughed the figure, as the last trace of Fiona melted into the magical snow.
+“Ho, ho, ho!
+Merry Christmas,” laughed the figure, as the final remains of Fiona melted into the virgin snow.